ScyAge/GEMOC-TTQ/README.md

 this sceenshot shows the creation of a TTQ on method calls whose method is called bubblesort, which uses the dictionary received from the server and the adapter.

+The traceloader is functional with the java server and the routes `setTrace` and `getTrace`and `fetchAllAvailableTrace`.

 ## next realization

 For the creators of dsl: